Millions of believers have nowhere to call home.

 1 in 7 Christians worldwide are persecuted for following Jesus.

-That’s 360 million Christians who are denied access to jobs and education, are arrested, attacked, and even killed for following Jesus.
+That’s over 365 million Christians who are denied access to jobs and education, are arrested, attacked, and even killed for following Jesus.

 We don’t work to end persecution.
 Instead, Open Doors exists to strengthen the persecuted church through it.